 But to what should they be holding?

-God commands that seven Feasts be kept throughout the year.
+God commands that seven Holy Days be kept throughout the year.
 He records in Leviticus 23 that these were to be observed forever (vs. 41).
 These were kept by Jesus Christ and the original apostles.
-Each Feast depicts a fascinating step in His Master Plan of salvation.
+Each feast depicts a fascinating step in His Master Plan of salvation.
 When these God-ordained Holy Days are obscured, so is God’s Plan for mankind.

 To learn the vital importance of God’s biblical feast days, and how different they are from manmade traditions, read the free booklet God’s Holy Days or Pagan Holidays?